L'Abergement-de-Varey

-L'Abergement-de-Varey (/fr/) is a commune in the department of Ain in eastern France.
+L'Abergement-de-Varey (/fr/) is a commune in the department of Ain in central-eastern France.

 Geography

 The commune is located in the first foothills of the Bugey, not far from Pont-d'Ain.
 Highway 59 crosses the commune, which is situated on a hillside.

 Name

 There are four communes in Ain, with the name abergement, which is typical of the Jura, and also exists in Saône-et-Loire, Côte-d'Or, and Doubs; the other three are Le Petit-Abergement, Le Grand-Abergement, L'Abergement-Clémenciat.
 It apparently designated agricultural concessions granted from the 11th to the 15th century.